AbdelAitaddi/AbdelAitaddi/README.md

-## Hi there 👋, I'm Abdel Ait Addi
+## Hi there 👋, I'm Abdel Ait Addi.

-Innovative Senior Frontend Engineer with over a 10 years building developing and managing responsive websites.
-Proficient in modern JavaScript libraries and frameworks like Angular, Typescript, RxJS, NgRx, GraphQL, Jest and Cypress.io.
+Innovative Senior Frontend Engineer with over 10 years of experience in developing, building, and managing enterprise web applications.
+Proficient in modern JavaScript libraries and frameworks, including Angular❤️, TypeScript, RxJS, NgRx, GraphQL, Jest, and Cypress.io.